 How it Works

-Setting up a Twitter Ad is similar to using Facebook Ads, so if you’ve used that already then you won’t have a problem navigating your way around.
+Setting up a Twitter Ad is similar to using Facebook Ads, so if you’ve used that already, you won’t have a problem navigating your way around Twitter Ads.
 One thing to take note of is Twitter’s keyword targeting tool, which allows you to specifically target people who have used a particular word or hashtag in their updates.
 This is the highest level of specific user targeting you’ll get on any social media network, so it’s definitely worth taking advantage of.
-You can also target your ads at users who have recently engaged with your previous Tweets, in other words, people who you know are already interested in what you have to say.
+You can also target your ads at users who have recently engaged with your previous Tweets.
+In other words, these are people who you know are already interested in what you have to say.
 This tool is called Tweet engager targeting, and it’s a real game-changer for PPC campaigns.

 The options available to you with Twitter Ads are so specific that the most common mistake newcomers make is getting intimidated by them and then failing to use them.
 At the prices that Twitter offers, it’s worth playing around with the different tools to see what works best for you.
 The same goes for not using hashtags and images to your advantage, as Tweets that include images receive a lot more engagement than those that don’t.
 Finally, remember that you should be using multiple Tweets in your campaign, as Twitter doesn’t promote a Tweet more than once as part of their user experience policy.